Robert Bordo

-Bordo's work belongs to several public art collections, including the Metropolitan Museum of Art, San Francisco Museum of Modern Art, and Hammer Museum.
-In 2007, he was awarded a Guggenheim Fellowship.
-He has also received a Robert De Niro, Sr. Prize and awards from the American Academy of Arts and Letters, and Canada Council, among other recognition.
+Education and early career

+Bordo was born in Montreal, Canada in 1949.
+He attended McGill University in Montreal from 1967 to 1970.
+He was dissatisfied at the time with the dominance of hard-edge abstraction in Montreal, and left to take up studies at the New York Studio School of Drawing, Painting and Sculpture with Philip Guston and Mercedes Matter, among others, from 1972 to 1974.

+In 1977, Bordo moved into a loft in Hoboken, New Jersey that he shared with choreographer Mark Morris.
+He collaborated with Morris on several dance productions between 1983 and 1995, creating set designs, costumes and posters for works staged at Lincoln Center, Brooklyn Academy of Music and Dance Theatre Workshop, among other venues.
+These works included The Death of Socrates (1983), the danced Purcell opera Dido and Aeneas (1989–2012), Stabat Mater (1986), and Paukenschlag (1993).
+Dance critic Joan Acocella wrote that Bordo's "brooding" backdrop for Dido and Aeneas (derived from his abstracted map paintings of the time) "read [not] as fact, but as idea—a projection, of Aeneas’s [tragic] duty" and the vastness of the world and history compared to the individual.

+During the first decade of his art career, Bordo exhibited in solo shows at the New York Studio School and Concordia University (Montreal), group shows at the Jersey City Museum, Drawing Center and Tampa Museum of Art, and in collaborative projects with poet William Allen and the conceptual collective Group Material.
 His first major solo exhibitions were held at Brooke Alexander Gallery in New York (1987–1992) and Mira Godard Gallery in Toronto (1991).
 In 1995, he joined the faculty at the Cooper Union School of Art in New York, heading its painting program from 1996 to 2017.
 He became a faculty member of Bard College's MFA painting program in 2010.
 Bordo maintained studios in both the Hudson Valley in upstate New York and Brooklyn in the first two decades of the 2000s and now works from Kinderhook, New York.

 Artwork and reception

 Bordo's painting series are intuitive in their development, often originating from ruminations on banal images, objects or clichés, which give way to explorations of the space, vocabulary and material practice of painting.
 Critics David Cohen and Stephen Maine have related Bordo's art to an American tradition of stylized abstraction from nature that includes Alex Katz and Milton Avery, while also linking him to critically self-aware contemporary painters such as Raoul De Keyser, Thomas Nozkowski, and Merlin James.
 Cohen distinguishes Bordo from both groups in his greater focus on "painterly experience" and the physical qualities of color, substance and application.
 Bordo's earlier series were noted for lyrical qualities recalling Cézanne and the color-field painters Clyfford Still and Agnes Martin; his later series feature a blunter, more anxious sensibility that writers compare to the late work of Philip Guston.